Particular/docs.particular.net/nservicebus/hosting/nservicebus-host/index.md

 `NServiceBus.Host.exe /scannedAssemblies:"NServiceBus.Host" /scannedAssemblies:"MyMessages" /scannedAssemblies:"MyEndpoint"`

-NOTE: Each assembly is loaded using a call to [`Assembly.Load`](https://msdn.microsoft.com/en-us/library/ky3942xh.aspx) method.
-This means that the host will load each assembly and all assemblies it depends on.
+The host loads the assemblies by invoking [`Assembly.Load`](https://msdn.microsoft.com/en-us/library/ky3942xh.aspx) method.
+This approach ensures that the specified assembly and all its dependent assemblies will also be loaded.

 NOTE: It is mandatory to include `NServiceBus.Host` in the `/scannedAssemblies` list as shown in the example above.
 As `NServiceBus.Host` references `NServiceBus.Core`, the latter can be safely omitted from the list.